FineFuturity/FrameUIForFirefox/README.md

 * If you're on Linux, make sure your window controls are set to be on the right side of your title bar.

 # Installation
-NOTE: AS OF RIGHT NOW, THIS IS ONLY COMPATIBLE WITH **WINDOWS** AND **LINUX**.
-MACOS IS STILL A WORK IN PROGRESS AS I DO NOT HAVE ACCESS TO A MAC AT THIS TIME.

 Simply drop the provided `userChrome.css` file into your `chrome` folder and restart for the changes to take effect.